Money market rates, bond yields fall as markets anticipate more ECB cuts

 "The Fed will do some work in the place of the ECB because it will have an impact on the dollar and therefore the euro," said Sergio Capaldi, fixed income strategist at Intesa SanPaolo.

-Yields fell across the euro zone, with German Bund yields down 3.6 bps at 0.57 percent.
-(Additional reporting by Marius Zaharia; Editing by Hugh Lawson and Richard Balmforth)
+Yields fell across the euro zone, with German Bund yields down 3.8 bps at 0.57 percent.
+(Additional reporting by Marius Zaharia; Editing by Hugh Lawson)

+MOSCOW, March 28 Kremlin is extremely worried by pressure put in Ukraine on the Russian business, Kremlin spokesman Dmitry Peskov said on Tuesday.

 WARSAW, March 28 Poland's economic growth may exceed 3.6 percent in 2017, Deputy Prime Minister Mateusz Morawiecki said on Tuesday.